Some terms in the Divorce Act changed on March 1, 2021

 - immigration problems that might result from a breakup, like sponsorship breakdown.

 These are difficult and emotional issues, so we've tried to make things as easy as possible.
 We've included self-care reminders, and information on where to find legal help if you need it.

 Try MyLawBC for information tailored to your family situation.
 If you're stuck trying to reach an agreement with your ex-spouse, MyLawBC's Dialogue Tool can help you negotiate.
-The Family Resolution Centre offers a free professional mediator to help you make a parenting plan.
+The Family Resolution Centre offers a free professional mediator to help you make parenting and child support arrangements.

 What can Family Law in BC do for me?

 This site provides you with legal information, not legal advice.
 That means that the information here is general and doesn't consider your specific situation.
 It's meant only to help you identify your legal issue and the options that might be available to address it.

 If you need legal advice, a lawyer or qualified paralegal can look at your situation and tell you what you should do.